BioHPC/iCAT/README.md

 ![Alt text](/screenshot/icat.png?raw=true "Training")

-1) In the _Training_ tab, enter your negative training samples (naïve, unexposed, uninfected, pre-infection, etc) using the `Browse` button.
+1) In the _Training_ tab, enter your negative training samples (naïve, unexposed, pre-infection, etc.) using the `Browse` button.

+*Example naive samples included with iCAT can be found in the inst/extdata/Pre/ directory*

 Individual samples’ sequencing data should be in .tsv format.

 2) Repeat step 1 for positive training samples (exposed, infected, etc.)

+*Example exposed samples included with iCAT can be found in the inst/extdata/Post/ directory*

 3) Choose if you want to analyze data by:
 - `CDR3 Amino Acid Sequence` (TCRs will need the same CDR3 region to be called ‘Identical’)